Approximation of Relativistic Scalar Field Action to Non-Relativistic Scalar Field Action

 -

-Hydrogen atom model (single particle, static, zero spin) represents a spherically symmetric electric potential generated by a point charge or a spherically symmetric charge sphere.
+Hydrogen atom model (single particle, static, electrostatic, zero spin) represents a spherically symmetric electric potential generated by a point charge or a spherically symmetric charge sphere.

 Using symmetry + Gauss's theorem